 - Remember that the width is just as important as the length of the shoe so not to squeeze the toes together and cause pain

 - There should be a thumb width between the longest toe and the end of the shoe allowing for the toes to wiggle

 - Make sure the heel does not slide out when they lace up and do a test walk around the store

-- Avoid plastic shoes as these do not breath well (allowing for odors and fungus to build), choose leather, canvas or other pliable, breathable materials if possible
+- Avoid plastic shoes as these do not breathe well (allowing for odors and fungi to build), choose leather, canvas or other pliable, breathable materials if possible

 - A breaking-in period should not be required for new shoes.
 If they hurt, don’t buy them.

 My own kids wear supportive running shoes most of the time.
 But with the warmer weather, they are into supportive sandals that have a back strap.
 They actually prefer that!
 Crocs and flip flops are only worn at the beach or pool.